META-CMP/MetaExtractR/README.md

 This function validates the JSON against your codebook and returns a dataframe where each row represents an effect size observation.

+> [!NOTE]
+>
+> You can look at the actual application of the package in our project to get a clearer picture of how it works.
+For example, you might want to look at the [codebook](https://github.com/META-CMP/data/blob/main/codebook.csv) and the [`JSON` files](https://github.com/META-CMP/data/tree/main/data/full_text_screening/JSON_files) from our research project.